-Complications can be especially severe if you have diabetes, because the circulation and nerve supply to your feet can be impaired.
-So, any relatively minor injury to your foot — cut, scrape, corn, callus or ingrown toenail — may not heal properly and may lead to infection.
-A difficult-to-heal open sore (foot ulcer) may require surgery to prevent gangrene — the decay and death of tissue resulting from an interruption in blood flow to a certain area of your body.
+Complications can be especially severe if you have diabetes, which can cause poor blood flow and damage nerves in your feet.
+So a minor foot injury — a cut, scrape, corn, callus or ingrown toenail — may not heal properly and become infected.
+A difficult-to-heal open sore (foot ulcer) may require surgery to prevent the decay and death of tissue (gangrene).
+Gangrene results from an interruption in blood flow to an area of your body.

 - Ingrown toenail.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00154.
 Accessed Nov.
 12, 2013.

 - Foot care.
 American Diabetes Association. http://www.diabetes.org/living-with-diabetes/complications/foot-complications/foot-care.html.
 Accessed Nov.
 12, 2013.

 - Tintinalli JE, et al. Tintinalli's Emergency Medicine: A Comprehensive Study Guide.
 7th ed.
 New York, N.Y.: The McGraw Hill Companies; 2011. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=40.
 Accessed Nov.
 12, 2013.